DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: System

 \subsection{Pattern Decomposition Method}

+This section introduces the pattern decomposition algorithm~\cite{pinar2017escape,ribeiro2019survey} at a conceptual level.
+The highlights of the algorithm with a concrete pattern graph ($p$) and an input graph ($G$) are shown in Figure~\ref{fig:example_pattern_graph}.
+The algorithm contains three key steps.

-The decomposition of a pattern $p=(V_p,E_p)$ is determined by {\em vertex cutting set} $V_C$---a subset of $V_p$, of which the removal breaks $p$ into $K$ connected components~\cite{pinar2017escape,ribeiro2019survey}.
-The connected components can be merged with $V_C$ to produce $K$ subpatterns.
-Since cutting set does not exist in a clique pattern, it cannot benefit from the pattern decomposition.
+\begin{itemize}[leftmargin=*] \item {\bf Pattern decomposition.} The original pattern is decomposed into subpatterns by choosing a {\em vertex cutting set} ($V_C$), i.e., a subset of pattern graph vertices, of which the removal breaks p into several connected components.
+The connected components can be merged with $V_C$ to produce subpatterns.
+Since $V_C$ does not exist in a clique pattern, this pattern cannot benefit from the pattern decomposition.
 However, clique counting is typically fast and not the performance bottleneck.
-In Figure~\ref{fig:example_pattern_graph}, the cutting set $V_C=\{0,1,2\}$ breaks the pattern $p$ into two connected components $\{3\}$ and $\{4\}$, and produces the subpatterns $p_1$ and $p_2$.

-All subpatterns can be organized in a canonical form with $V_C$ in the {\em same} order followed by other disjoint vertices in each individual subpattern.
-For example, the canonical form of $p_1$ and $p_2$ are $(0,1,2,3)$ and $(0,1,2,4)$, respectively.
-The key idea of pattern decomposition is to identify the embeddings for each subpatterns in canonical form, and then conceptually perform a ``join'' using the vertices matching $V_C$ as the keys.
-For example, in Figure~\ref{fig:gpm_example} (b), $(D,A,B,C)$ and $(D,A,B,E)$ are embeddings of subpattern $p_1=(0,1,2,3)$ and $p_2=(0,1,2,4)$, respectively.
-After joining the two subpattern embeddings using $(D,A,B)$, we get $(D,A,B,C,E)$, which is an embedding of the whole pattern $p$.
-For a same key $(D,A,B)$ matching $V_C$, suppose the number of embeddings matching each $p_i$ is $M_i$, the total number of embeddings produced by the join is $\prod_{i=1}^{K} M_i$.
+The example has two subpatterns $p1$: (\textbf{A},\textbf{B},\textbf{D},E) and $p2$: (\textbf{A},\textbf{B},C,\textbf{D}) with the vertex cutting set (A,B,D).